nasa/cumulus-docs/docs/deployment.md

 ### Prepare your DAAC's Repo.

-If you already are working with an existing `<daac>-deploy` project this step can be skipped if you have the appropriate configuration setup.
+If you already are working with an existing `<daac>-deploy` repository this step can be skipped if you have the appropriate configuration setup.

 **Note**: to function correctly the deployment configuration root *must* be at the same root as the cumulus main project directory